-Creating loyalty rules: the settings (right hand-side menu)
+Creating loyalty rules: the settings (right-hand-side menu)

-- General information: you’d better name your rule addressing its specific scope to easily identify it in the list of rules in your loyalty program
+- General information: you’d better name your rule by addressing its specific scope to easily identify it in the list of rules in your loyalty program

 - Activation: This is where you define the scope/tier.
 You shall select at least one tier for the rule to be valid (only valid for tiered programs).
 Calendar: you must define a start and end date (optional) for your rule.

 - Restrictions: this is where you can set how many times the outcome of a rule can be achieved (for example to avoid potential fraud).
 “Unlimited”: the rule will work each time if members trigger it several times.
 “Limited”: the rule can be limited to be triggered a certain amount of days, weeks, months, or years.

 - Rules are not retro-active (only people entering the rule from the moment of launch will be targeted)